syncfusion-content/blazor-docs/blazor/diagram-component/connectors/events.md

         connectors.Add(Connector);
     }

-    // Event to notify the position changing event before dragging the diagram elements public void OnPositionChanging(PositionChangingEventArgs args)
+    // To notify the position changing event before dragging the diagram elements public void OnPositionChanging(PositionChangingEventArgs args)
     {
     //sets true to cancel the dragging.
     args.Cancel = true;
     }

-    // Event to notify the position changed event after dragged the diagram elements. private void OnPositionChanged(PositionChangedEventArgs arg)
+    // To notify the position changed event after dragged the diagram elements. private void OnPositionChanged(PositionChangedEventArgs arg)
     {
         //Action to be performed